CesiumGS/3d-tiles/specification/README.md

 A tileset may use a 2D spatial tiling scheme similar to raster and vector tiling schemes (like a Web Map Tile Service (WMTS) or XYZ scheme) that serve predefined tiles at several levels of detail (or zoom levels).
 However since the content of a tileset is often non-uniform or may not easily be organized in only two dimensions, the tree can be any [spatial data structure](#spatial-data-structures) with spatial coherence, including k-d trees, quadtrees, octrees, and grids.
 [Implicit tiling](#implicit-tiling) defines a concise representation of quadtrees and octrees.

 Application-specific _metadata_ may be provided at multiple granularities within a tileset.
-Metadata may be associated with high-level entities like tilesets, tiles, contents, or features, or with individual vertices and texels on glTF 2.0 geometry.
-Metadata conforms to a well-defined type system described by the [3D Metadata Specification](./Metadata/Specification/), which may be extended with application- or domain-specific semantics.
+Metadata may be associated with high-level entities like tilesets, tiles, contents, or features, or with individual vertices and texels.
+Metadata conforms to a well-defined type system described by the [3D Metadata Specification](./Metadata/), which may be extended with application- or domain-specific semantics.

 Optionally a [3D Tiles Style](./Styling/), or _style_, may be applied to a tileset.
 A style defines expressions to be evaluated which modify how each feature is displayed.